matthiask/406.ch/posts/20241023-weeknotes.md

     nnoremap <F12> :call FiatLux()<CR>

-I'm using the [Ptyxis](https://devsuite.app/ptyxis/) terminal emulator currently, I haven't investigated yet if there's a way to toggle dark and light mode for it as well.
+I'm using the [Ptyxis](https://devsuite.app/ptyxis/) terminal emulator currently, I haven't investigated yet if there's a shortcut to toggle dark and light mode for it as well.
 Using F10 to open the main menu works fine though, and using the mouse wouldn't be painful either.

 ## Helping out in the Django forum and the Discord